rossta/serviceworker-rails-sandbox/README.md

 # Service Workers on Rails

 This sandbox demonstrates various use cases for "Service Workers on Rails".
-Integration of Service Workers with the Rails asset pipeline is provided by the [serviceworker-rails](https://github.com/rossta/serviceworker-rails).
+Integration of Service Workers with the Rails asset pipeline is provided by the [serviceworker-rails](https://github.com/rossta/serviceworker-rails) gem.

 ## Background